UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

 - `the LUNARC documentation of the module system <https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_modules/#using-modules>`_
 - `the UPPMAX documentation of the module system <http://docs.uppmax.uu.se/cluster_guides/modules/>`_

-HPC2N, LUNARC, and UPPMAX do differ how their module systems show results when searching for a module with ``module avail``:

-- HPC2N: a module is hidden from search until a prerequisite module is loaded
-- LUNARC: a module is hidden from search until a prerequisite module is loaded
-- UPPMAX: when searching for a module, one can always see all modules

-All modules can be found with ``module spider`` though.

 Here is how to find the modules that load different versions of R:

 .. tabs::